Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Delphyne: a Python-Based Oracular Programming Framework

-\paragraph{Embedding the Strategy Language} Delphyne strategies are not expressed with monads (for which Python has poor syntactic support) but using coroutines instead (hence the use of \code{yield from}).
+\paragraph{Embedding the Strategy and Policy Languages} Delphyne strategies are not expressed with monads (for which Python has poor syntactic support) but with coroutines.
 An example is provided in Figure~\ref{fig:delphyne-strategy-example}.
-Since python coroutines cannot be cloned, reification is implemented via thermometer continuations~\cite{koppel2018capturing}: a tree node is identified by the sequence of actions leading to it and the strategy is replayed from scratch every time a child is computed.
+Since Python coroutines cannot be cloned, reification is implemented via thermometer continuations~\cite{koppel2018capturing}: a tree node is identified by the sequence of actions leading to it, and the strategy is replayed from scratch whenever a child is computed.
+This does not raise practical performance issues, since expensive computations can be cached (Appendix~\ref{ap:compute-effect}).
+While strategies must be \emph{pure} and not depend on global mutable state, Delphyne allows \emph{internal} side effects and mutations, which are idiomatic in Python (Appendix~\ref{ap:strategy-mutable-state}).
+Although defining fully precise types for strategy trees requires advanced type-system features such as GADTs and higher-kinded types (Figure~\ref{fig:tree-def}) that are unavailable in Python, Delphyne offers fully precise static typing for the strategy language (since effect triggers such as \code{branch} can be typed; see Appendix~\ref{ap:delphyne-strategy-type-safety}) and for policy components (i.e., search and prompting policies, stream and tree transformers).
+Gradual typing (i.e., the use of \code{Any}) is only necessary \emph{inside} the implementation of policy components such as \code{dfs} that manipulate trees (Appendix~\ref{ap:defining-new-search-algos-in-delphyne}).
+Within these components, locality (Section~\ref{sec:locality-references}) is enforced at runtime.

-As demonstrated in Figure~\ref{fig:tree-def}, defining precise types for strategy trees requires advanced type-system features such as GADTs and higher-kinded types, which are not available in Python's gradual type system.
-However, we found that a \emph{limited} and \emph{contained} use of \code{Any} allows Delphyne to offer its users most of the advantages of static typing.
-In particular, Delphyne offers \emph{fully precise} typing to \emph{strategy writers}.
-Strategies and effect triggers such as \code{branch} can be typed exactly, resulting in a comparable experience as in a statically typed language when using type checkers such as Pyright in strict mode.
-In addition, the availability of \emph{union types} in Python offers a simpler and more ergonomic way of expressing strategy signatures (Figure~\ref{fig:delphyne-strategy-example}).

-\paragraph{Embedding the Policy Language} On the side of the policy language, policy components (i.e., search and prompting policies, stream and tree transformers) can be given a precise external signature, enforcing their correct use and composition.
-However, their \emph{implementation} typically uses gradual typing since search trees are not fully typed.
-For example, the \code{Branch} class (representing branching nodes) has no parameter constraining the type of value being branched on or the type of the surrounding inner policy.
-In addition, locality (Section~\ref{sec:locality-references}) is only enforced at runtime.
-Writers of functions such as \code{dfs} must therefore be careful in ensuring that their implementation truly matches the advertised type.
-Overall, this is still a good trade-off since typical users are expected to spend much more effort writing strategies and assembling policy components than defining new effects and atomic policies (especially given a rich standard library).